AKA: Giant Robo: The Animation, Giant Robo: The Day the Earth Stood Still, Giant Robo: Chikyu Ga Seishi Suru Hi

 -Although the storyline is different from the manga or the original 60s tokusatsu production, this is technically in media res as it deals with the final showdown between the Experts of Justice and Big Fire.

 -WARNING: Some Spoilers are mentioned in this review.

--Creator Mitsuteru Yokoyama is credited for inventing the giant robot archetype in anime and tokusatsu with Tetsujin no. 28 or better known in the English speaking word as Gigantor.
+-Creator Mitsuteru Yokoyama is credited for inventing the giant robot archetype in anime and tokusatsu with Tetsujin no. 28 or better known in the English-speaking world as Gigantor.
 He’s also responsible for inventing the magical girl archetype/genre with Sally the Witch who even shows up as an alternate mirror universe version of this character.

 -Giant Robo used the Warsaw Philharmonic Orchestra to score this anime series.
 No wonder the music sounds epic.

--Several characters in Giant Robo are analogs and alternative versions of Yokoyama’s ouerve of works, so this was a bit of a crossover but with Giant Robo as a catalyst.
+-Several characters in Giant Robo are analogs and alternative versions of Yokoyama’s oeuvre of works, so this was a bit of a crossover but with Giant Robo as a catalyst.

 -Cast Against Type: The lead villain Genya in the Anime Works dub is played by Dan Green of all people.
 That’s right.
 The same person who almost always plays heroes such as Yugi Muto from Yu-Gi-Oh! and Knuckles the Echidna from Sonic X is playing a bad guy for once.